To use the container firewall feature of Security Center, you must create a source

 Click OK.

-The new network object appears on the Object tab.
+The created network object is displayed on the Network Object tab.

-You can click Edit or Delete in the Operation column of the network object to modify or delete the network object.
+You can find the network object and click Edit or Delete in the Actions column to modify or delete the network object.

 You can also select multiple network objects and click Batch delete below the network object list to delete the network objects at a time.